NVIDIA/aistore/docs/msgp.md

 ```

 Second, generate the encoding and decoding functions.
-For better compatibility and to minimize the size of a diff patch, use the same flags as in example:
+For better compatibility and to minimize the diff size, use the same flags as in the example:

 ```console
 $ msgp -file <PATH_TO_CHANGED_FILE> -tests=false -marshal=false -unexported